bellbind/stepbystep-timsort/README.md

 ## License

-All of the improvement step code is written with non-C language from scratch to reconstruct my understanding of the timsort mechanism descrived at [the articles of understanding timsort](https://github.com/DRMacIver/understanding-timsort).
+All of the improvement step code is written with non-C language from scratch to reconstruct my understanding of the timsort mechanisms described at [the articles of understanding timsort](https://github.com/DRMacIver/understanding-timsort).

-Every codes of the steps are published to the [Public Domain](http://creativecommons.org/licenses/publicdomain/).
+Every code of the steps is published to the [Public Domain](http://creativecommons.org/licenses/publicdomain/).

 ## resources